Meet the School of Economics

 Francesco Vitiello, Economics MSc student

 “The School of Economics is located on the Stag Hill campus, which is a 15-minute walk from the centre of Guildford, offering a vibrant blend of entertainment, culture and history.
 Nearby Guildford station is just 34 minutes from London Waterloo, which is fantastic for the guest lectures and seminars that we often hold.
-All our masters students are encouraged to attend these events.”
+All our masters' students are encouraged to attend these events.”

 What facilities do you offer?

-“For students on our MA and MSc economics courses, a designated computer lab is located at the heart of the School of Economics.
+“For students on our MA and MSc Economics courses, a designated computer lab is located at the heart of the School of Economics.
 In this facility, you’ll have access to specialist software and have the chance to work and learn together with your peers.”

 Can you tell me more about the other academics?

-“All our staff are permanent, which enables them to be fully committed and invested in their modules.
+“Our staff are permanent, which enables them to be fully committed and invested in their modules.

 What are the employability prospects?